How to Keep Your Horse’s Attention Whilst Riding

 Pinned back ears would indicate an angry horse, and this is definitely not something you want to see whilst you’re riding.
 A horse with his ears flat back, accompanied by a swishing tail, would usually indicate a serious resistance to his rider’s aids, and could even be a sign of some physical pain.

 One ear forward with the other flicking back and forth means that your horse is vaguely aware of you, but is mostly looking outward.

 The opposite, i.e. one ear backward and the other flicking back and forth, tells you that your horse is mostly attentive to you, but wants to look around, given the chance.

 So now you know how to read his attention barometer, how do you go about gaining, or regaining his focus?

 You have more than one option to deal with loss of attention.

 As always, there are both aids and exercises to choose from; you just have to pick what is appropriate in the individual circumstance.

-Before you can address the issue of your horse losing his concentration, you must learn to recognise the signs that he’s become distracted.
+Before you can address the issue of your horse losing his concentration, you must learn to recognize the signs that he’s become distracted.

 Try the tips given above when working at home and away to help keep your horse focussed.

 - How to Encourage Your Horse to Relax at Competitions